Skip to content

 A Quick History Lesson: Where Did Milk Tea Come From?

-But here's the thing - different cultures have their own versions of milk tea.
+Many think it started in the UK in the 1700s.
+Back then, adding milk to tea was a way to prevent the delicate china cups from cracking due to the hot tea.
+But different cultures have their own versions of milk tea.
 In India, there's the spicy, sweet chai.
 In Hong Kong, you've got milk tea made with condensed milk.
-And don't even get me started on the Taiwanese bubble tea craze!
+And then there's the Taiwanese bubble tea craze!

 Types of Milk Tea: A World Tour